Spiritual naturalism: Spirituality

 Spirituality (from the Latin root spiritus 'breath, spirit', from spirare 'breathe') is an overarching concept related to religion and "affecting the human spirit or soul as opposed to material or physical things".
 With many different definitions as scholars try to pin down exactly what it is they are defining, it has tended to have a more positive connotation than religion broadly in recent years because of its "association with personal experiences of the transcendent".
 It is seen as more positive because of trends toward privileging individuality, and so many different definitions are given it by many different people, any one of them unlikely to satisfy everyone.

-In fact, the term is so broad and so dependent on who is using how, why, when, and in what context, that some have given up on trying to give it a comprehensive definition and just say that it means something different to all who use it.
+In fact, the term is so broad and so dependent on who uses it, how, why, when, and in what context, that some have given up on trying to give it a comprehensive definition and just say that it means something different to all who use it.
 Perhaps a less necessarily contextual definition is found in the words of K. I. Pargament, who sees spirituality as a "search for the sacred" of each individual.